verdaccio/website/docs/best-practices.md

 ## Security

-The security starts in your environment, for such thing we totally recommend read **[10 npm Security Best Practices](https://snyk.io/blog/ten-npm-security-best-practices/)** and follow the recommendation.
+Security starts in your environment.
+For such things we recommend reading **[10 npm Security Best Practices](https://snyk.io/blog/ten-npm-security-best-practices/)** and following the steps outlined there.

 ### Package Access

-By default all packages are you publish in Verdaccio are accessible for all public, we totally recommend protect your registry from external non authorized users updating `access` property to `$authenticated`.
+By default all packages you publish in Verdaccio are accessible for all users.
+We recommend protecting your registry from external non-authorized users by updating the `access` property of your packages to `$authenticated`.

 ```yaml
   packages: